History of Sex in Cinema:

 The Immoral Mr. Teas (1959)

 After legal rulings in favor of nudism in films, Russ Meyer released this low-budget ($25,000) landmark film - his first commercially-successful effort that was the first soft-core film to exceed the million-dollar mark.
+It was advertised as a "frenchy comedy for unashamed adults - in revealing Eastman color."

 This was the first non-pornographic 'above-ground' film to exhibit female nudity (breasts only) without the pretext of naturism, although it was also of the no-touch variety.
 Therefore, it was considered the first official 'skin-flick' (but still discreetly devoid of genitals in view), that at the time was called a 'nudie-cutie.'